exercism/problem-specifications/exercises/camicia/instructions.md

   - `Q` → opponent must pay 2 cards
   - `K` → opponent must pay 3 cards
   - `A` → opponent must pay 4 cards
-- If the player paying a penalty reveals another payment card, that player stops paying the penalty and the other player much then pay the penalty.
+- If the player paying a penalty reveals another payment card, that player stops paying the penalty.
+  The other player must then pay a penalty based on the new payment card.
 - If the penalty is fully paid without interruption, the player who laid the **last payment card** collects the central pile and places it at the bottom of their deck.
   That player then starts the next round.
 - The moment when the winner of the round collects the cards from the central pile is called a **trick**.